Although there is no ‘retirement age’ in Australia, there are two ages that are important to know for planning your retirement:

 - Select the year of your birth from the dropdown menu

-- Select Next to find your the month of your birth, then select your birthday
+- Select ‘next’ until you find the month of your birth, then select your birthday

 - If you were born before 1 January 1949 you will also need to select your sex.